 Complications of adenoids include chronic tonsillitis, tracheitis, pharyngitis, bronchitis, hearing impairment due to eustachitis, frequent acute otitis media, chronic sinusitis and obstructive apnea syndrome (breathing disorder during sleep), deformities of the facial skeleton.

-Surgical treatment is indicated in the case of a significant size of the growths of the pharyngeal tonsil, as well as in the presence of the above complications of the disease.
-Operation adenotomy or adenotonsillotomy is performed with endoscopic control under anesthesia in a one-day hospital setting.
-The child is under the supervision of the attending physician and anesthesiologist from several hours to 1 day in a comfortable hospital.
+Adenotomy or adenotonsillectomy is performed with endoscopic control under anesthesia in a one-day hospital setting.
+The child is under the supervision of the attending physician and anesthesiologist from several hours to 1 day in a comfortable hospital setting.

-Prevention of adenoids consists of general strengthening of the child’s body (hardening, balanced nutrition, courses of vitamins).
-It is necessary to vaccinate the child in a timely manner according to the vaccination calendar, and also to promptly treat inflammatory diseases of the upper respiratory tract and middle ear.
+Prevention of adenoids consists of general strengthening of the child's body (hardening, rational nutrition, compliance with the work and rest regime).
+It is necessary to vaccinate the child in a timely manner according to the vaccination calendar.

 This award is given to clinics with the highest ratings according to user ratings, a large number of requests from this site, and in the absence of critical violations.